prakashbalaji/json-affermare/README.md

                     }
                 ]

-                Then I filter the authors with "id" "1001"
+                Then I filter the authors with "id" is "1001"
                       | id      | name          |
                       | 1001    | Martin Fowler |